wtestcase/toborwinner.github.io/src/posts/2-road-to-nix-nix-laziness/index.md

 ```

 Wouldn't this be a paradox?
 After all, it simplifies to `b = 1 + b`{.nix}, which
-is clearly a paradox right?
+is clearly a paradox, right?
 It is indeed!
 Even Nix's laziness and recursion
 mechanics cannot save us from this issue.
 This is the error we get when trying
 to evaluate the above: